XiaoyuHy/uq4covid.github.io/README.md

 * `pars.rds`: a `tibble` object containing the parameters used to simulate the data.
 * `sims.pdf`: a plot of the simulated data and  the hidden states.

-Copy the generated 'data' folder to `perfect_model_experiments/Death_HospitalCases` to assimilate death counts and hospital cases for the perfect model experiment.
+Copy the generated 'data' folder to `Perfect_model_experiments/Death_HospitalCases` to assimilate death counts and hospital cases for the perfect model experiment.

 ## Running the model

-The `wavexRuns.R` file contains code for running a single design point.
+The `wavexRuns.R` file contains code for running an ensemble of design points for a given wave.
 It takes one argument: the "wave" folder where both design points and data are stored.
 For example, to run the first design point of the wave 1 design (stored in the `wave1` folder), using the data (log-likelihood estimates stored in files named `runs_md.rds`) also located in the `wave1` folder, we can execute:

 ```